1. Define your defensible space.

 Post easy-to-read address signs and trim vegetation away from driveways so emergency personnel can find and access your home quickly.

 Use fire-resistant roofing, siding, decking and fencing materials.
-Choose nn-combustible lawn furniture to prevent the spread of fire to your home.
-Install and maintain spark arrestors on chimneys.
+Choose non-combustible lawn furniture to prevent the spread of fire to your home.
+Install and maintain a spark arrestor on your chimney.

 Instead of burning, recycle or compost your yard waste.

 10. Be prepared to respond to wildfire.

 Keep a 72-hour kit handy.
 Know evacuation routes from your neighborhood and practice them with your family, using a checklist of what to do before leaving.